Call for Papers

 Best Paper Award: The committee will select a best paper award and best student paper awards which will be attributed at the conference.

-Journal Special Issue associated with the conference: Authors of accepted papers at DFTS 2024 will be invited to submit an extended version of the work to a special issue of an area journal dedicated to the conference 2024 edition
+Journal Special Issue associated with the conference: Authors of accepted papers at DFTS will be invited to submit an extended version of the work to a special issue of an area journal dedicated to the conference edition.

 Call for Special Sessions